igarousi/data-catalog/schema/core.md

 Core schema contains a set of common metadata fields that all catalog records share and consists largely of high-level dataset attributes and properties.
 This document outlines the **required** and **recommended** high-level properties to create schemas for the I-Guide catalog records.
+Note that each of the required properties listed may have other required and recommended properties associated with them.

 ## Required Metadata